 Please note that this option is available even if the drive does not meet minimum requirements for ReadyBoost!

-Alternatively, you can open Windows Explorer (keyboard shortcut is Windows key+E), right-click the removable drive and select Properties from the menu.
+Alternatively, you can open Windows/File Explorer (keyboard shortcut is Windows key+E), right-click the removable drive and select Properties from the menu.

 Open the ReadyBoost tab.